-Copenhagen has firmly established itself as one of the coolest cities in Europe and the perfect city break destination.
-I’ve created the perfect itinerary for three days in Copenhagen to rock your trip.
+Copenhagen has firmly established itself as one of the coolest cities in Europe and is the perfect city break destination.
+I’ve created the perfect itinerary for 3 days in Copenhagen to rock your trip.

 Move over Stockholm – Copenhagen is the cool kid in town.